sous-chefs/apache2/README.md

 ## Cookbooks:

-This cookbook depends on the following community cookbooks:

-* iptables
-* logrotate
+This cookbook has no direct external dependencies.

 Depending on your OS configuration and security policy, you may need additional recipes or cookbooks for this cookbook's recipes to